OdidiLavender/portfolio-landing-page/README.md

 ## Description_of_Project
-A Simple website in progress where one gets to see my portfolio landing page.
+A Simple website in progress where one gets to see my portfolio.

 ## Project setup instructions
-A Simple website in progress were tasty delicious burgers are sold at fair prices for the consumers to enjoy.
+A Simple website in progress were people can get to access my portfolio.
 To run this program:

 ```